Welcome to the Student Wellbeing Department

-We are receiving a lot of questions about how to manage the current COVID-19 situation.
-We have put together some resources for staff, parent's and student's.
+We are getting a lot of questions about how to manage the current situation.
+We have created these pages to provide you with more information and answers to the questions we're hearing most often.

-If you have a question that not on here, please email us on email@example.com and we'll answer it for you as soon as possible.
+If you have a question that's not on here, please email us on email@example.com and we'll answer it for you as soon as possible.

 We'll be updating this page regularly with answers to your questions, so please keep checking back here for updates.